jil24/blindfiles/README.md

 * You will also need a place to put the blinded copy, so create an empty folder.
 * Run the program.
   * It will prompt you for the source directory, destination directory, and for the file extension to randomize.
-  * Find your randomized files your selected destination directory, along with a key, `index.txt`, which reveals the original name of the file.
+  * Find your randomized files in your selected destination directory, along with a key, `index.txt`, which reveals the original name of the file.
 No peeking until you're done scoring!

 #### Usage (CLI/python)
 ```
 blindfiles.py [source] [destination - must be empty, will be created if it doesn't exist] [file extension]
 ```
 Pretty simple.

+#### It didn't do anything!
+* The destination directory must be empty.
+If it doesn't exist, it will be created.
+* If it still doesn't work it's probably broken.
+File an [issue].

 [icon]: blindfiles.png
 [most recent release]: https://github.com/jil24/blindfiles/releases